Kate Fagan: Career

 In 2006, Fagan began her professional career as a sports editor for the Ellensburg Daily Record; the following year she moved to the Glens Falls Post-Star as a sportswriter.
 Later, from 2008 to 2011, she was on the staff of the Philadelphia Inquirer, where she was the Philadelphia 76ers beat writer.

 As an ESPN writer beginning in 2012, Fagan also made regular TV appearances on Around the Horn and First Take.
 As of January 18, 2018, Fagan had 36 wins on Around the Horn She co-hosted The Trifecta with Spain, Jane and Kate with Sarah Spain and Jane McManus on espnW and Will and Kate with Will Cain on ESPN Radio.
 Fagan's piece "Owning the Middle", a profile of basketball player Brittney Griner for ESPN The Magazine, was selected for inclusion in Glenn Stout's "Notable Sports Writing of 2013".
 In May 2017, Fagan started a podcast on ESPN called Free Cookies, which she co-hosted with her partner, yoga instructor Kathryn Budig.
 Fagan left ESPN at the end of 2018.

 Fagan is a regular on the 538 podcast Hot Takedown.

+Fagan is a lesbian and she married her wife Kathryn Budig in 2018.

+Works

 In 2014, Fagan authored The Reappearing Act: Coming Out as Gay on a College Basketball Team Led by Born-Again Christians through Skyhorse Publishing.
 The memoir chronicles Fagan's experiences on the Colorado women's basketball team.

 Her second book, What Made Maddy Run, about Madison Holleran, a University of Pennsylvania track and field athlete who took her own life in 2014, was released on August 1, 2017.
 Her book delves into the pressure young women face in regards to social media, specifically Instagram.
 She brings to light the disparities between Holleran's depressive reality, and the fun and filtered photos that she posted on Instagram.

-Personal life

-On October 4, 2018, Fagan married her partner Kathryn Budig.
+Her novel, The Three Lives of Cate Kay, debuted on January 7, 2025.
+It was chosen as Reese's Book Club's January 2025 pick.